bartmichu/urbstat/README.md

   your password there.

-- `urbstat` binary is compiled with `--allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env` flags. `urbstat-notls` binary is compiled with `--allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env --unsafely-ignore-certificate-errors` flags.
+- `urbstat` binary is compiled with
+  `--unstable --allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env` flags. `urbstat-notls` binary is compiled with `--unstable --allow-read='.env,.env.defaults,.env.example' --allow-net --allow-env --unsafely-ignore-certificate-errors` flags.

 - In some scenarios you may want to download and examine the source script, set